19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2008]

-(4) Approval may be granted under this section between 1st April 2008 and 31st March 2018.
+(4) Approval may be granted under this section between 1st April 2008 and 31st March 2018 (both dates inclusive).

 [34/2008; 19/2013]

+[Act 37 of 2014 wef 27/11/2014]

 (5) In this section —